HomeCool Links

 Joel on Software

 Joel Spolsky is an experienced information technology worker who maintains a site in which he expresses his bold opinions regarding software management and its distribution.
-I don't agree with everything he says there, but some of his articles are very enlightening.
-He also has a very funny and amusing style of writing and look on life.
+I don’t agree with everything he says there, but some of his articles are very enlightening.
+He also has a funny and amusing style of writing.

 Paul Graham